Louis-Auguste-Victor, Count de Ghaisnes de Bourmont

 Louis-Auguste-Victor, Count de Ghaisnes de Bourmont (2 September 1773 – 27 October 1846) was a French general, diplomat and statesman who was named Marshal of France in 1830.
 A lifelong royalist, he emigrated from France soon after the outbreak of the French Revolution and fought with the counter-revolutionary Army of Condé for two years, then joined the insurrection in France for three more years before going into exile.
 He was arrested after assisting the Georges Cadoudal conspiracy, but escaped to Portugal.

 In 1807 he took advantage of an amnesty to rejoin the French army and served in several campaigns until 1814.
 He rose in rank to become a general of division.
-During this period, he was suspected of being an agent of the Comte d'Artois and passing information to France's enemies.
+During this period, he was suspected of being an agent of the Comte d'Artois and of passing information to France's enemies.
 Though he was notoriously anti-Napoleon and many officers did not trust him, he was employed again during the Hundred Days.
 Immediately after the campaign began, he deserted to the Prussian army with Napoleon's plans.
-King Louis XVIII of France gave him a command in the Spanish expedition of 1823.
+King Louis XVIII gave him a command in the Spanish expedition of 1823.

-Promoted to Marshal of France, he was put in command of the Invasion of Algiers in 1830.
-However, after the July Revolution, he refused to recognize King Louis-Philippe of France and was sacked.
-After being involved in a plot against the new government, he fled to Portugal in 1832.
-He led the army of Dom Miguel in the Liberal Wars, and when the liberals won, he fled to Rome.
-He accepted another amnesty, this time in 1840, and died in France six years later.
+He was put in command of the Invasion of Algiers in 1830, succeeded by in his absence the absolutist rule of Charles X fell to the July Revolution.
+Bourmont refused to recognize King Louis Philippe I. After being involved in a plot against the new government, he fled to Portugal in 1832, where he led the army of Dom Miguel in the Liberal Wars.
+After the liberals won, Bourmont fled to Rome before he accepted another amnesty in 1840, and died in France six years later.

-Early career
+Early life

+Bourmont was born at the Château de Bourmont in Freigné (then in Anjou), to an old Angevin noble family, long established in the region.

+He had a rigorous and classical upbringing, with strong influences of faith and loyalty.
+His mother, Joséphine Sophie de Coutances, played a large role in maintaining family bonds and values that would be tested during revolutionary turmoil.

+As a youth, he attended the Abbaye-école de Sorèze, a prestigious military style school, where he had contemporaries like Henri de La Rochejacquelein (who would become a leading royalist fighting in the war in the Vendée).

+Response to revolution

+Flight

-On the eve of the French Revolution, Bourmont entered the Gardes Françaises of the French Royal Army but he emigrated in 1789.
-Bourmont served in Louis Joseph de Bourbon, Prince de Condé royalist army in the campaigns of 1792 and 1793.
-Then he served as chief of staff in the civil war in lower Anjou from 1794 to 1796.
-After fleeing to Switzerland in 1796, he took part in another insurrection from 1798-1800.
-He was arrested in 1801 because of involvement with Georges Cadoudal, but three years later he managed to escape to Portugal.
+On the eve of the French Revolution aged fifteen Bourmont entered the Gardes Françaises of the French Royal Army and was present at the storming of the Bastille.
+Following the French Revolution he emigrated to Turin with his father in 1789.